muindetuva/alx-low_level_programming/0x00-hello_world/README.md

 ## Learning About C and he gcc Compiler
-script 0 - runs a c file through a preprocessor.
+Script 0 - runs a c file through a preprocessor.